Santosh98-maurya/santosh-notes/README.md

 The data recorded in a block depends on the blockchain type.
 For example, Bitcoin Blockchain saves the details about a transaction such as a receiver, sender and number of coins.
 A hash of the block is similar to a fingerprint(always unique) that provides identification to the block and its contents.
 Once a block is created, a hash gets generated.
 Hash value gets changed with every change in the block.
 Therefore, hash values help in detecting the changes made to blocks.
 Containing a hash of the previous block means every block is linked to each other and creates a chain of blocks, known as “Blockchain.”
 Once the data has been recorded or added in a blockchain, it becomes difficult to change it.

+Data Store:
+  A data store is repository for persistently storing and managing collections of data which include not just repositories like           databases, emails etc.